 And that’s it!
 I can save my application, and it will create the first version ready to be deployed to an edge device of my choice.

 Check the People Counting Result Preview

 The people counting system is now ready to run.
-The output of the program can be reviewed with the Output Preview module which was added to the workflow.
+The program’s output can be reviewed with the Output Preview module, which was added to the workflow.
 The short extract of the video shows what to expect from the application we’ve just built.

-Once the application is created successfully, it can be deployed to edge devices at the click of a button and the data can be sent to the cloud dashboard (I will cover this in another tutorial).
+Once the application is created successfully, it can be deployed to edge devices at the click of a button.
+Additionally, the data can be sent to the cloud dashboard (I will cover this in another tutorial).
 If you enjoyed reading this article, I suggest having a look at: